nickzeppos/legis-match/README.md

 # LegisMatch

-Recovering relationships between pieces of legsilation in Congress.
+Recovering relationships between pieces of legislation in Congress.
 Like a more sophisticated version of the "related bills" view on congress.gov, where the text contributing to the relationship is made clear.

 ## Table of Contents
 - [LegisMatch](#legismatch)